TracerBench/tracerbench/packages/cli/markdown/record-har.md

   $ tracerbench record-har

 OPTIONS
-  --config=config            Specify an alternative directory rather than the project root for the tbconfig.json.
-This
+  --config=config                    Specify an alternative directory rather than the project root for the
-                             explicit config will overwrite all.
+                                     tbconfig.json.
+This explicit config will overwrite all.

   --cookiespath=cookiespath          (required) The path to a JSON file containing cookies to authenticate against the
                                      correlated URL

   --dest=dest                        (required) The destination path for the generated file.
 Default process.cwd()

   --filename=filename                (required) [default: tracerbench] The filename for the generated file

   --headless                         Run with headless chrome flags

   --marker=marker                    (required) [default: loadEventEnd] The last marker before ending a HAR recording

   --proxy=proxy                      Uses a specified proxy server, overrides system settings.
-Only affects HTTP and HTTPS
+Only affects HTTP and
-                             requests.
+                                     HTTPS requests.

   --screenshots                      Include chrome screenshots from command execution

+  --tbResultsFolder=tbResultsFolder  [default: ./tracerbench-results] The output folder path for all tracerbench results

   --url=url                          (required) URL to visit for record-har, auth, timings & trace commands
 ```

 _See code: [dist/src/commands/record-har/index.ts](https://github.com/TracerBench/tracerbench/tree/master/packages/cli/blob/v4.2.2/dist/src/commands/record-har/index.ts)_